VIBE: Can a VLM Read the Room?: Diagnostic Task: Emotion Prediction

-To better understand the results, we broke them down by emotion.
-As shown in Figure~\ref{fig:weighted-f1-emotion} (App.~\ref{app:diagnostic}), the relative performance of each modality varies across emotions.
-In order to investigate whether the visual information could still be used, we implemented a simple yet effective weighted voting algorithm.
+From the experiments in sections 4.1 and 4.2, we saw that while VLMs show reasonable strong performance over the visual domain, there was not a clear improvement over the text based performance (Table \ref{tab:modality-performance} and Figure \ref{fig:all_settings_weighted_f1}).
+This could imply two things: (1) That there is no visual information that would help improve over the text and/or (2) current VLMs do not have the ability to extract and communicate the necessary information accurately.
+We designed a simple yet effective algorithm to further analyze this: the Weighted Voting Algorithm.
 The success of the algorithm depended on two key conditions being true: (1) There is \textbf{complementary information} in the Video Descriptions that \textbf{cannot be recovered} from the text transcripts, and (2) The VLM's performance has a \textbf{consistent pattern}: it struggles with certain emotions and does better at others, even with small sample sizes.
+We first describe and present results of the algorithm, then discuss its implications:

 \textbf{Weighted Voting Algorithm:} As shown in Figure~\ref{fig:all_settings_weighted_f1}, we had seven sources for emotion prediction: text-only (T), visual-descriptions at three pragmatic levels (V1, V3, V5), and combined modalities with the visual description at 3 pragmatic levels (TV1, TV3, TV5).
 We exclude Level 1 (due to subpar performance) from the weighted voting algorithm, and refer to the remaining 5 sources as \textit{Agents}.
 Each agent casts an equal vote, which is accepted if there is a clear majority.
 If no majority is reached, then the votes are weighted as follows: